How to Prepare for Campus Placements? Sharing my experience as a Placement Coordinator

 2. Sales/Marketing Executive: Generally Startups and sometimes a few marketing giants may appoint you under this.

-What are General Salary Packages Offered by These Companies?
+What are the General Salary Packages Offered by These Companies?

 This is the far most important query that is asked by most of the students, cause relying on this most the students decide that whether or not to sit in the placements.
 So I shared a few general packages that will give you a fair idea of what they actually offer.